-- 1. Any party seeking a final agency decision that reverses, modifies, or remands the initial decision of the administrative adjudicator must file a written notice of intent to file exceptions to the decision with the OOA within five (5) calendar days plus three (3) calendar days for mailing from the date the initial decision is mailed to the parties.
-If the party has filed such a notice of intent, the party will have fifteen (15) calendar days, plus three (3) calendar days for mailing from the date the initial decision is mailed to the parties to file its written exceptions with the OOA.
-Exceptions shall state specific grounds for reversal, modification, or remand of the initial decision.
-Exceptions that fail to state specific grounds for reversal, modification, or remand of the initial decision shall be considered as only arguments of general dissatisfaction. - 2.
-If any party asserts that the administrative adjudicator findings of fact are not supported by the weight of the evidence, the OOA will request the SNAP fair hearings unit provide an audio recording of the hearing to the OOA.
-If the local office asserts that the administrative adjudicator's findings of fact are not supported by the weight of the evidence, the local office shall provide a hearing transcript to the OOA on or before the deadline for the filing of exceptions.
-If the local office's yearly budget is not sufficient to pay the cost of a hearing transcript, the local office may request that the OOA review an audio recording of the hearing in lieu of a hearing transcript.
-Such requests must be mailed or emailed to the OOA at least five (5) calendar days before the deadline for the filing of exceptions.
-Additionally, the letter must indicate the insufficiency of the local office's budget to pay for a hearing transcript and the letter must be signed by the county department's director.
-The OOA shall issue an order regarding the request, and if granted, the OOA shall request the audio recording from the SNAP fair hearings unit.
-If the division(s) of the State Department responsible for administering the program(s) relevant to the appeal assert(s) that the administrative adjudicator's findings of fact are not supported by the weight of the evidence, it shall simultaneously with, or prior to the filing of exceptions, file a hearing transcript with the OOA on or before the deadline for filing exceptions.
+- 1. Any party seeking a final agency decision which reverses, modifies or remands the initial decision of the administrative law judge must file a written notice of intent to file exceptions to the decision with the office of appeals within five (5) calendar days plus three (3) calendar days for mailing from the date the initial decision is mailed to the parties.
+If the party has filed such a notice of intent, the party will have fifteen (15) calendar days, plus three (3) calendar days for mailing from the date the initial decision is mailed to the parties to file its written exceptions with the office of appeals.
+Exceptions shall state specific grounds for reversal, modification or remand of the initial decision. - 2.
+If the party asserts that the Administrative Law Judge's findings of fact are not supported by the weight of the evidence, the party shall simultaneously with or prior to the filing of exceptions request the Office of Administrative Courts to cause a transcript of all or a portion of the hearing to be prepared and filed with the Office of Appeals.
+The exceptions shall state that a transcript has been requested, if applicable.
+Within five (5) calendar days of the request for transcript, the party requesting it shall advance the cost to the transcriber designated by the Office of Administrative Courts unless the transcriber waives the prior payment.